ruijie-wang/tcam-pi-data-collection/README.md

 * Entering Respberry Pi system
     * In terminal, turn on SPI, URAT.
     ```sudo raspi-config```
     * Type ```sudo nano cmdline.txt``` to edit the file from the path "_/boot/firmware/cmdline.txt_" add "_spidev.bufsiz=65536_" REMINDER: 1.
-Add this sentence in teh same line!
-2. Do not leave space on either side of the equation symbol.
+Add this sentence in the same line!
+2. Do not leave space on either side of the equation symbol!

 ___
 # Python Code